 Financial Aid Information

-Colby meets 100 percent of the full demonstrated need of all admitted students, for all four years, regardless of citizenship—including more than $5 million to more than 100 international students in the 2014-2015 academic year.
-Financial need is determined by each family’s financial circumstances.
+Colby meets 100 percent of demonstrated need for all admitted students, regardless of citizenship.
+Financial need is determined by each family’s unique financial circumstances.
 Applicants receiving need-based aid may also be eligible for assistance with summer living or travel expenses.

 Financial Aid Deadlines